 SonarQube's issues workflow can help you manage your issues.
 There are seven different things you can do to an issue (other than fixing it in the code!): Comment, Assign, Confirm, Change Severity, Resolve, Won't Fix, and False Positive.

 These actions break out into three different categories.
-First up is the "technical review" category.

 At any time during the lifecycle of an issue, you can log a comment on it.
 Comments are displayed in the issue detail in a running log.
 You have the ability to edit or delete the comments you made.